isomerpages/moe-sls/_teacher-user-guide/Organise/Manage Class Group Resources.md

 <img alt="CGR-3.png" src="https://s3-us-west-2.amazonaws.com/secure.notion-static.com/d41ea6f3-3c91-4750-92cb-2f11c6ed6507/CGR-3.png">

-<p> Note: For MOE Library resources, permission to make a copy has to be enabled in order for the Resource to be added to Class Group Resources.</p>
+<p><u>Note</u>: For MOE Library resources, permission to make a copy has to be enabled in order for the Resource to be added to Class Group Resources.</p>

 <h2>Create Categories</h2>